kubernetes/community/contributors/devel/release/testing.md

 Owners of test jobs are expected to maintain a dashboard of the test jobs they own and maintain the test job health.

-SIGs should update the [job/config] and mark the tests that they own.
+SIGs should update the [job config] and mark the tests that they own.

 ### test infrastructure